UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 To represent separate "Laptop" and "Work" computers, we'll say that your current copy of `simplestats` is on your "Laptop", and we'll use a separate "Work" directory to represent your work computer.
-After setting up a clean `simplestats` repository on GitHub, you'll then be able to push and pull changes as you transition between working on the Laptop and Home copies of the repository.
+After setting up a clean `simplestats` repository on GitHub, we'll then be able to push and pull changes between working on the "Laptop" and "Home" copies of the repository computers, keeping all repository copies up-to-date.
 Below are the major steps we need to take

 ### Set up the "Laptop" repository

 Let's start by preparing our Laptop copy of the project directory (our `simplestats` directory).
-Make sure to `cd` into the directory first, then ...
+Make sure to `cd` into the directory first.

 Check the status of your repository, to make sure that only our `stats.py` and `test_stats.py` files are tracked.